00rders/LAB_NOTES/PERSONAL_STUDY/PROJECTS/GEEK-SQUAD/best-practices.md

 # 📘 Geek Squad Technician Playbook — Field Best Practices

 > **Author:** Julian Smith
-> **Purpose:** This is the mindset, tone, and execution guide for field technicians and repair agents.
-Reference this alongside the Binder when approaching any job.
+> **Purpose:** A mindset, tone, and execution guide for field technicians and repair agents.
+> Use alongside the Field Tech Index for consistent, high-quality service.

 ---

 ## 🧠 Technician Mindset

-- You are the **calm in the chaos** — the customer comes to you stressed, you bring clarity.
+- Be the **calm in the chaos** — the customer comes stressed, you bring clarity.
-- Never assume the customer did something "stupid" — assume they need help understanding.
+- Never assume the customer made a mistake — they came to you for help.
-- Your job is **diagnose, solve, and educate** — not just fix.
+- **Diagnose, solve, and educate** — not just fix.

-> "Fix the device, but also fix the feeling."
+> “Fix the device, but also fix the feeling.”

 ---

 ## 📋 Customer Intake Protocol

-Always start with these:
-- “Can you tell me when the issue started?”
+- “When did the issue start?”
 - “What were you doing right before it happened?”
-- “Have you clicked on anything suspicious or downloaded anything lately?”
+- “Any suspicious clicks or downloads recently?”
-- “What’s important to you on the device — any files, apps, or things we should be careful with?”
+- “What’s important to keep safe on your device?”

-**Never begin troubleshooting before identifying if there’s sensitive or irreplaceable data.**
+**Never start work until you know what data matters most.**

 ---

 ## 🔐 Data Safety SOP

-Before you touch:
-- Ask what data matters to them most
+- Ask what data matters most
-- Confirm backup status or offer it
+- Confirm backup status or offer one
-- During OS reinstalls or resets: default to **data preservation mode** unless told otherwise
+- During reinstalls: **default to data preservation mode**
-- Use external SSD or cloud tools when needed
+- Use external SSDs or cloud tools if needed

 ---

-## 🛠️ Field USB Toolkit
+## 🛠️ Field USB Toolkit (Essentials)

-**Recommended contents:**
-- Malwarebytes installer (offline copy)
+- Malwarebytes (offline installer)
 - CrystalDiskInfo
 - CCleaner
-- Windows 10/11 ISO or Media Creation Tool
+- Windows 10/11 ISO
-- Driver packs for Dell, HP, etc.
+- Driver packs (Dell, HP, etc.)
 - Autoruns (Sysinternals)
-- Portable browsers
+- Portable browser
 - WinRAR or 7zip
 - Notepad++

-> 🧠 Keep your USB clean, updated, and with a launcher folder.
+> Keep USB **clean, updated, and ready**.

 ---

-## 💬 Customer Communication Best Practices
+## 💬 Customer Communication

-- Speak like a **friendly translator**, not a technician
+- Speak like a **friendly translator**
-- Validate the issue (“Yeah, this happens more than you’d think”)
+- Validate the issue (“This happens more often than you’d think”)
-- Always end with: what was fixed, what was kept safe, and what they can do to avoid it again
+- Always end with: what was fixed, what was safe, and prevention tips

-### ⚡ Pro Script (Finish Every Job With This):
+**Pro Script:**
-> "Here’s what we found, here’s what we fixed, and here’s how you can avoid it in the future.
-Everything important was kept safe.
-Let us know if anything else comes up."
+> “Here’s what we found, here’s what we fixed, and here’s how to avoid it in the future.
+Everything important was kept safe.”

 ---

 ## 🚩 Escalation Threshold

-Know when to elevate:
-- BIOS password locked (customer forgot it)
+- BIOS password lockouts
-- Motherboard/charging port hardware issues
+- Motherboard / charging port failure
 - iCloud lockout
-- Full drive failure requiring forensic data recovery
+- Full drive failure
-- Windows activation errors post-reinstall
+- Windows activation errors after reinstall

-When in doubt: **pause, document, escalate**.
+**When in doubt:** Pause → Document → Escalate

 ---

 ## ✅ Ticket Closure Checklist
-- [ ] Customer concern addressed
+- [ ] Issue resolved
-- [ ] System is booting + responsive
+- [ ] System boots + runs well
-- [ ] Critical data preserved or handed off
+- [ ] Critical data preserved
-- [ ] Customer understands what happened
+- [ ] Customer understands the fix
-- [ ] Steps taken are clearly documented
+- [ ] Work documented clearly
-- [ ] Binder entry followed (if applicable)
+- [ ] Binder entry followed if relevant

 ---

-## 📎 Notes
-- Update this playbook with any new learnings, patterns, or successful scripts
-- Use this as a guide for training new techs or interns
-- Keep printed copy in back office or binder sleeve

----
-> 🧪 NOTE: This file is an evolving framework.
-Final structure will be adapted based on Geek Squad’s internal protocols and customer service expectations post-hiring.
+> 🧪 Living document — update with new patterns, scripts, and lessons learned.